denten-books/plain-text/3-format.md

 instantiations.
 In this way, a chapter is made up of paragraphs and sentences, which could be rendered on pages of different dimensions.
 In each case, the hierarchical relationship between chapters, paragraphs, and sentences persists even as the specific dimensions of a page change.
-The chapter in Tolstoy's *War and Peace* remains a chapter containing the same paragraphs and sentences despite the layout differences between editions.
+A chapter in Tolstoy's *War and Peace* remains a chapter containing the same paragraphs and sentences despite layout differences between editions.
 The class identifier---chapter, paragraph, sentence---thus denotes an abstract object, where concrete objects occupy "one or more two-dimensional page spaces and represent the possible formatted images of abstract objects" [@furuta_document_1982, 418].
 The concrete object gives physical shape to the instantiation of abstract universal classes.

 The entirety of a document, a book for example, can subsequently be expressed as a hierarchical ordering of such primitive objects as words, sentences, paragraph, and chapters.
 A document of a different type, a research paper for example, contains another set of primitive elements not always found in a
 book: a footnote, for example, or an abstract.
-We may think of a "novel" as an abstract succession of "chapters," which in turn encapsulate "paragraphs" that contain "sentences and words," further composed of "characters."
-These abstract units must then find their physical manifestation on a page.
+One may describe a "novel" in terms of an abstract succession of "chapters" that, in turn, encapsulate "paragraphs," which contain "sentences and words," which further comprise "characters."
+These abstract units find their physical manifestation on a page.
 They stand in a hierarchical relationship to each other because paragraphs contain sentences, and sentences words, and not the other way around.
-Together, primitive object classes constitute more sophisticated abstractions like "letters," "articles," "books," and "journals" [@furuta_document_1982, 417-19;
+Together, a set of primitive object classes defines more complex abstractions like "letters," "articles," "books," and "journals" [@furuta_document_1982, 417-19; @shaw_model_1980].
-@shaw_model_1980].

 The class / instance distinction gives us the means to discuss editing and formatting tasks in terms of state transformations.
-In this way, editing the document involves the transition between abstract states, as when the author corrects spelling or changes a word, for example.
-Concrete to concrete state transformations involve the spatial rearrangement of abstract objects, as when the author justifies text or changes the order of document sections.
+In this way, editing the document involves the transition between abstract states, as when an author corrects spelling errors or deletes a word.
+Concrete to concrete state transformations involve the spatial rearrangement of abstract objects, as when an author justifies text or changes the order of document sections.
 Crucially for our discussion, Furuta and others define formatting as the reification of abstract classes into the concrete: the application of font styles, for example.
-Formatting in that sense converts what the authors call the "intended document" into the "visible concrete document."
-In this way, the abstract idea of "emphasis," can be converted into the concrete representation of "bold font."
-Another typesetter may stylistically prefer to represent emphasis in italics instead of bold letters.
+Formatting in that sense converts what the authors call the "intended document" into the "visible concrete document," wherein the abstract idea of "emphasis," in our example, is reified into the concrete representation of "bold stroke."
+Another typesetter might stylistically prefer to represent emphasis in italics instead of bold letters.
 Both convey the same idea in visually different ways.

 +------------------------+--------------+-------------------------------+
 | Transformation         | Type         | Example                       |